egonw/blog2/about.markdown

 chemblaics only uses open source software, open data, and open standards, making experimental results reproducible and validatable.
 And this is a big difference!

+## Powered by

-The layout is based on the default [minima](https://github.com/jekyll/minima) gem, version 2.5.1, but tweaked after that, e.g. with bits from [Lagrange](https://github.com/LeNPaul/Lagrange/).
+The Jekyll layout is based on the default [minima](https://github.com/jekyll/minima) gem, version 2.5.1, but tweaked after that, e.g. with bits from [Lagrange](https://github.com/LeNPaul/Lagrange/).

+This website is further powered by (in random order):

+* HTML, MathML
+* SMILES, CDK Depict (Toolforge), and InChI
+* DOI
+* Internet Archive